joshuatz/linkedin-to-jsonresume/README.md

      - The bookmark can then be dragged to your bookmarks from the final `build/install-page.html`

 All of the above should happen automatically when you do `task build:bookmarklet`.

-If this ever garners enough interest and needs to be updated, I will probably want to re-write it with TypeScript to make it more maintainable.

 ### LinkedIn Documentation
 For understanding some peculiarities of the LI API, see [LinkedIn-Dev-Notes-README.md](./docs/LinkedIn-Dev-Notes-README.md).